 Murray Hamilton (Rutherford Grant)

 Captain Rutherford T. Grant was the corrupt head of the Special Crimes Action Team and a silent partner in a competing trucking firm.

-Murray Hamilton first began acting in 1944 with his breakthrough alongside Henry Fonda in the long-running play Mister Roberts in the late ‘40s.
+Murray Hamilton first began acting in 1944 with his breakthrough alongside Henry Fonda in the long-running play Mister Roberts.
 Since then, we’ve seen Hamilton in a number of roles, including in the 1959 film Anatomy of a Murder and later on in 1967’s The Graduate.
-Many fans probably first think about an eerie 1975 horror film when they see Murray because he played the stubborn Mayor Vaughn in the hit Spielberg-directed Jaws.
+Many fans probably first think about an eerie 1975 horror film when they see Murray, because he played the stubborn Mayor Vaughn in the hit Spielberg-directed Jaws.

-Hamilton’s role in B.J. and the Bear was a role that came to him later in life.
+Hamilton’s role in B.J. and the Bear was one that came to him later in life.
 He managed to work alongside some greats in Hollywood, including Andy Griffith and Robert Redford.
-Hamilton sadly died of lung cancer at age 63 in 1986.
-He worked right up until his death, his final role coming from 1986’s Whoops Apocalypse alongside M*A*S*H’s Loretta Swit.
+Sadly, he died of lung cancer at age 63 in 1986.
+He did, however, work right up until his death, his final role coming from 1986’s Whoops Apocalypse alongside M*A*S*H’s Loretta Swit.
 What a career, being part of five films that have been selected by the Library of Congress for the National Film Registry.
 Incredible.

 Judy Landers (“Stacks”)